ahcened/plugin-googlesheet/README.md

 You have the choice between 3 methods:

 1. Install the plugin from the Kanboard plugin manager in one click
-2. Download the zip file and decompress everything under the directory `plugins/RocketChat`
+2. Download the zip file and decompress everything under the directory `plugins/GoogleSheet`
-3. Clone this repository into the folder `plugins/RocketChat`
+3. Clone this repository into the folder `plugins/GoogleSheet`

 Note: Plugin folder is case-sensitive.

 Configuration
 -------------

-### RocketChat configuration
+### GoogleSheet configuration

-- Generate a new webhook url
+- Generate a new webhook url after deploying the app script project
-- Go to **Administration > Integrations > New Integration > Incoming Webhook**
-- You can override the channel later if required

 ### Kanboard configuration

 #### Individual notifications

-1. Copy and paste the webhook url into **Integrations > RocketChat** in your user profile
+1. Copy and paste the webhook url into **Integrations ** in your user profile
-2. Enable RocketChat notifications in your user profile or project settings
+2. Enable RocketChat notifications in your user profile or project settings (Optional)
 3. Enjoy!

 #### Project notification

-1. Copy and paste the webhook url into **Integrations > RocketChat** in the project settings
+1. Copy and paste the webhook url into **Integrations** in the project settings
 2. Add the channel name (Optional)
-3. Enable RocketChat notification in the project
+3. Enable RocketChat notification in the project (Optional)
 4. Enjoy!

 #### Kanboard configuration file